KhronosGroup/Vulkan-Loader/loader/LoaderAndLayerInterface.md

 Ordering may also be important internal to the list of explicit layers.
 Some layers may be dependent on other behavior being implemented before or after the loader calls it.
-For example: the VK_LAYER_LUNARG_core_validation layer expects the VK_LAYER_LUNARG_parameter_validation layer to be called first.
-This is because the VK_LAYER_LUNARG_parameter_validation layer will filter out any invalid `NULL` pointer calls prior to the rest of the validation checking done by the VK_LAYER_LUNARG_core_validation layer.
-If not done properly, you may see crashes in the VK_LAYER_LUNARG_core_validation layer that would otherwise be avoided.
+For example: An overlay layer may want to to use VK_LAYER_KHRONOS_validation to verify that the overlay layer is behaving appropriately.
+This requires putting the overlay layer closer to the application so that the validation layer can intercept any Vulkan API calls the overlay layer needs to make to function.

 #### Application Usage of Extensions